neeraj0403/calci/README.md

-#calci
+# simple calculator  in android
 <br/>
-A simple calculator for practice in android